Content Marketing Guide for Local Business

 The Standard Template for Website Article Content

-The last part of our guide on local business content marketing is to look at a standard template model that highlights basic “on page SEO needed for website content.
+The last part of our guide on local business content marketing is to look at a standard template model that highlights basic “page SEO needed for website content.
 This website Page and Post content structure chart has been updated based on 2020 research into content length for local SEO.

 Chart showing website Page or Post structure for best local SEO ranking